Felicia History, Family Crest & Coats of Arms

 The surname Felicia was first found in Rome (Italian: Roma), the capital of the Kingdom of Italy, where Marcus Antonius Felix was a prominent member of the community, as he is known to have cleared the country of robbers.

-Important Dates for the Felicia family
+Early History of the Felicia family

 This web page shows only a small excerpt of our Felicia research.
 More information is included under the topic Early Felicia History in all our PDF Extended History products and printed products wherever possible.